igvteam/igv/docs/igvtools_readme.txt

   --strands [arg] By default, counting is combined among both strands.
                 This setting outputs the count for each strand separately.
                 Legal argument values are 'read' or 'first'.
-                'read' Separates count by 'read' strand, 'first' uses the first in pair strand".
+                'read' Separates count by 'read' strand, 'first' uses the first in pair strand.
                 Results are saved in a separate column for .wig output, and a separate track for TDF output.